Minuet C: Duncombe

 This piece offers the opportunity to display confidence and clarity of tone.
 The posture at the keyboard should reflect this confidence as should the movements.
 The action of the performer is as important as the sound and adds to the total effect.

-A pass performance will be a little under time but will have an accurate rhythm and some dynamics.
+On completion of the learning process an acceptable performance will be a little under time but will have an accurate rhythm and some dynamics.

 Available to Purchase